xpl/crx-hotreload/README.md

 - Works by checking timestamps of files
 - Supports nested directories
 - Automatically disables itself in production
-- And it's just a <a href="https://github.com/xpl/crx-hotreload/blob/master/hot-reload.js">50 lines of code</a>!
+- And it's under a <a href="https://github.com/xpl/crx-hotreload/blob/master/hot-reload.js">40 lines of code</a>!

 ## How To Use